Updated: Jan 6

 Simplify the scalability process.

 During hyperautomation, an organization's automation capabilities can be scaled with advanced technologies.
 The process requires significant automation installations.
 Simply put, scalability has to be the guiding principle for every opportunity.
-We determine which RPA technology deployments will be most helpful to specific domains during this step.
+During this step, we determine which RPA technology deployments will be most helpful to specific domains.

 Internally or with the assistance of third-party experts, research is carried out.
 This process identifies processes that are appropriate for automation.
 Most often, it ends up in departments that deal with a lot of paperwork, such as finance, accounting, or human resources.
 As part of this stage, technology demonstrations and evaluations of selected RPA providers will serve as proofs of concepts (POCs) and knowledge-gathering platforms.